ICS-2025-GROUP-D/ics-2025-group-d-classroom-1d7625-queue-group-assignments-ics-group-d-2025-GROUP-E-QUEUE-ASSIGNMENT/submission.md

 - The tick() function helps in implementing all that

 ### Maria Muwale - Visualization & Reporting
-- Once everyone else finished their parts, I added a simple interface to **visualize the current state of the queue**.
+- Once everyone else finished their parts, I added a simple interface to visualize the current state of the queue.
-- I used `tkinter` to create a GUI that shows all the jobs in the queue, including their priority and waiting time.
+- I used the tkinter library to create a GUI that shows all the jobs in the queue, including their priority and waiting time.
-- There's a **refresh button** to update the view after each event.
+- There's a refresh button to update the view after each event.
 - This makes it easy to see what's happening in the system without scrolling through the terminal output.
-- The visualizer is in a separate file called `visualizer.py`, and it's launched at the end of `main.py`.